18F/development-guide/continuous_deployment/README.md

 ## 1. Getting deployer credentials

 Use the instructions on [Cloud.gov](https://cloud.gov/docs/apps/continuous-deployment/#provisioning-deployment-credentials) to create a deployer account for your app.
+Your deployer credentials will regularly expire, so please make sure to update them periodically.

 ## 2. Configure the continuous integration service

 ### Circle CI

-First, add your cloud.gov deployer service credentials as environment variables to CircleCI.
+Add your cloud.gov deployer service credentials as environment variables to CircleCI.
 Save them as the CF_USERNAME and CF_PASSWORD.

 **Update `.circleci/config.yml`**